mholding/GrammarUtil/README.md

 PrivacyObject is a simple class representing privacy settings.
 It is contained in the Document class.

-The project requires Java 8, has no external dependencies and can be executed at the command line from the base directory by running: mvn exec:java
+The project requires Java 8, has no external dependencies and can be executed at the command line from the base directory using maven 3: mvn exec:java